peakdefence/wingman-docs/docs/glossary.md

-*[Threat]: Any circumstance or event with the potential to cause harm to an asset *[Risk]: The potential for loss or damage when a threat exploits a vulnerability *[Compliance]: Conformity with established guidelines or specifications *[Audit]: A systematic examination of processes, controls, and documentation
+*[Threat]: Any circumstance or event with the potential to cause harm to an asset *[Risk]: The potential for loss or damage when a threat exploits a vulnerability *[Compliance]: Conformity with established guidelines or specifications
+1. **Audit** : A systematic examination of processes, controls, and documentation
+1. **Flows** : Flow concept used in WINGMAN to describe AI supported automated data collection and suggestions created when new data is added to the system or existing data is modified.
+Usually requires a Human-in-the-Loop approval

 ## WINGMAN-Specific Terms